 'It's not just about protein and energy.
-When you are feeding cattle it's also about the mineral content which enables body systems to function correctly.
+When you are feeding cattle it's also about the mineral content and a balanced diet, which enables body systems to function correctly.
 The herbal ley provides a good balanced ration.
 It's like a salad leaf bowl in terms of variety.
 Instead of boring old ryegrass the cattle can go and nibble on some white clover, red clover, sainfoin, or whatever takes their fancy.
+Unsurprisingly the quality, marbling and taste of the meat always causes a commotion in the butchery, you can tell these animals have had a great and diverse diet through the finished product.
 By mob grazing we encourage them to eat the whole lot and it avoids the problems you'd get of certain varieties prospering and other things dying out.'

 The herbal leys have improved the animals' condition and growth rates which has been particularly beneficial with young animals.
-'We graze the yearlings on the herbal ley because they need protein to grow a frame with and regularly achieve average growth rates of 950 grams per day over a whole 8 month grazing season,' says Jonathan.
+'We graze the yearlings on the herbal ley because they need protein to help grow a strong frame and regularly achieve average growth rates of 950 grams per day over a whole 8 month grazing season,' says Jonathan.

 There's also been a surprising welfare benefit.
 'Because the animal puts his head down into the tall herbal it keeps the flies off them.
 We don't fly treat any of the cattle like we used to.'
-Jonathan is also recording 'very low faecal egg counts when they are on the herbal leys.' thanks to the anthelmintic properties of species like sainfoin, birdsfoot trefoil and chicory.
+Jonathan is also recording 'very low faecal egg counts when they are on the herbal leys.' thanks to the anthelmintic properties of species like Sainfoin, birdsfoot Trefoil and Chicory.

-'lt's a win win,' says Jonathan.
+'It's a win win,' says Jonathan.